twolfson/foundry/README.md

 1. Update files, update package files with the new version and changes (e.g. update `package.json`, add to `CHANGELOG.md`)
 2. Commit, persist any changes to a version control system (e.g. `git commit && git tag`)
 3. Register, if the package is new (semver === `1.0.0`), then register it to its repository (e.g. `python setup.py register`)
-    - We can customize the semver for a new package via the `registerVersion` configuration (e.g. `0.1.0`)
+    - We can customize this semver via the `registerVersion` configuration
 4. Publish, release changes to package's repostiroy manager (e.g. `npm publish`)

 ### Configuration